SettleMint

 Rendering diagram...

 Provider-driven intake does not bypass compliance-module rules.
-ClaimSource resolves the provider event to a mapped DALP identity, checks the active provider topic, and dispatches claim issuance or revocation through the provider's trusted-issuer identity.
-Compliance modules then evaluate the resulting claim like any other trusted claim for that topic.
+ClaimSource resolves the provider event to a mapped DALP identity, checks the active provider topic, and dispatches issuance or revocation through the provider's trusted-issuer identity.
+Compliance modules then evaluate the resulting claim like any other trusted attestation for that topic.

 Keep the paths distinct